 And if you miss out on pumpkin season, you can always head back in the winter for Christmas trees!

 Hazelton Orchards in Chester is another of the best pumpkin patches in New Hampshire.
 With a huge pumpkin patch, this is one place you won’t want to miss.
-Kids in particular love visiting this farm because it’s such a fun fall experience.
+Kids in particular love visiting this New Hampshire pumpkin farm because it’s such a fun fall experience.

 Also, one of the most popular things to pick at Hazelton Orchards is apples in the fall.
 They have a few apple trees that have some of the juiciest apples in the area!
 There are also tons of squash in the squash patch.
 So, you can visit here and pick quite a few different things!